 - A physics course numbered 300 or higher with approval of the Biophysics DUS

-After satisfying the above prerequisites and major requirements, a Biophysics major must take two electives.
+- After satisfying the above prerequisites and major requirements, a Biophysics major must take three electives.
 These can be chosen from a diversity of Departments including Biochemistry, Biology, Chemistry, Physics, Biomedical Engineering, Neuroscience, Mathematics, and Computer Science upon discussion with and approval by the Director of Undergraduate Studies in Biophysics.
 The following electives are suggestive and many other choices are possible:

 - "Introduction to Biochemistry I", Biochemistry 301